LFC Developments Ltd, whose principal place of business is at: The Wheel Specialist, Packwood Lane, Lapworth, B94 6AU.

 Changes to this Privacy Notice:

-This privacy notice will be reviewed each year on the first working Monday in April.
-This privacy notice was last reviewed on 22nd June 2018.
+This privacy notice will be reviewed each year.
+This privacy notice was last reviewed on 9th September 2020.